I used Amazon Simple Email Service (Amazon SES) to try to send an email and receive an "Unauthorized" error.

 }

-Note: Review SendEmail and SendRawEmail for information on what sending actions you can take with each one.
-If an IAM policy doesn't exist, then create an IAM policy to grant you access to send emails.
+Note: If an IAM policy doesn't exist, then create an IAM policy to grant you access to send emails with the preceding example policy.

 Check whether there are any deny statements that block access

-Check the IAM policies for any deny statements that might be denying access to send emails.
+Check the IAM policies for any deny statements that might be deny access to send emails.

-If there are deny statements, then check for conditions that block access based on the following:
+If there are deny statements, then remove or modify the following conditions that restrict access:

 Confirm that IAM permissions boundaries allow access to Amazon SES

-Review the IAM permissions boundaries that are set on the IAM identity that's trying to access Amazon SES.
-Confirm that the IAM permissions boundaries allow access to Amazon SES.
+Review the IAM permissions boundaries that are set on the IAM identity that tried to access Amazon SES.
+Make sure that the IAM permissions boundaries allow access to Amazon SES.
 For more information, see Delegating responsibility to others using permissions boundaries.

-Check if there are any AWS Organizations SCPs that don't allow Amazon SES access
+Verify that AWS Organizations SCPs don't deny Amazon SES access

-If you're using AWS Organizations, then check the SPCs for any statements that explicitly deny the ses:SendEmail and ses:SendRawEmail or any other Amazon SES action.
-Delete the service control policies that explicitly deny Amazon SES actions in accordance with your organization's security policies.
+If you use AWS Organizations, then check the service control policy (SCP) for any statements that explicitly deny the ses:SendEmail and ses:SendRawEmail actions.
+Delete the SCPs that explicitly deny Amazon SES actions in accordance with your organization's security policies.

-For example, the following policy denies access to all Amazon SES actions:
+The following example policy denies access to all Amazon SES actions:

 {